 Home Food Preservation

 The growing popularity of vegetable gardening and buying locally grown produce has sparked an increase in home food preservation, such as canning, freezing, and drying.
 While some home food preservation techniques are more difficult than others, it is important to know how to preserve food safely.
 Workshops are offered through the University of Rhode Island Cooperative Extension and the Department of Nutrition and Food Sciences throughout the year to ensure that residents know how to properly preserve produce without causing foodborne illnesses.
+Click here to learn more about growing produce safely.

 Food Preservation Workshops

-- Canning Demonstration workshop: This is a two-hour workshop where we demonstrate how to hot water bath can after discussing important safety information relating to preserving food.
+- Canning Demonstration workshop: This is a two-hour workshop where we demonstrate how to water bath can after discussing important safety information relating to preserving food.

 - Lecture workshop: This workshop can range from 1-2 hours, depending on the topics covered (i.e. 1 hour to discuss canning, 2 hours to discuss canning, freezing, and dehydrating).